 If your child isn’t ready to navigate the internet, there are other fantastic sources of information.
 Make sure your kids have access to books, encyclopedias, magazines, and their local library.
 In my house, we have shelves of books at the ready for any questions that may arise, most which were purchased for deep discounts at used book sales.

-Model the process for your children.
 Demonstrate the process of using the internet, books, or videos to search for answers to your questions.
 Let them see that when you’re curious about something, you won’t be satisfied until you find the answer.

 Form a Hypothesis and Test It